Actively Enrolling Clinical Trials

 REGENXBIO (Rockville, MD)

-Phase III trial evaluating subretinal delivery of gene therapy for wet AMD.
+Phase II trials evaluating suprachoroidal delivery of gene therapy for wet AMD

 PI: Nikolas JS London, MD FACS